 A pediatric nurse will have to take the Certified Pediatric Nurse Practitioner (CPNP) certification exam before practicing as a pediatric NP.
 These additional qualifications enable pediatric NPs to perform functions similar to those performed by doctors and to act as primary care providers, including being able to examine patients, diagnose illnesses, and prescribe medications.

 The Competencies of a Pediatric Nurse

-- Ethical practice.
+- Ethics.
 A strong foundation of ethical standards supports the successful practice of medicine.
 As health care professionals, pediatric nurses must follow and practice these standards, including maintaining the privacy of the patient and family and delivering treatment that has been signed off on by the patient and parent or guardian.